2000–01 FC Basel season

 The 2000–01 Fussball Club Basel 1893 season was their 107th season since the club's foundation on 15 November 1893.
 Following their promotion in the 1993–94 season this was their seventh consecutive season in the highest tier of Swiss football.

-René C. Jäggi was the club's chairman for the fifth year.
-FC Basel played their home games in the alternate Stadion Schützenmatte while the new stadium was being built and as of 15 March 2001 in the brand new St. Jakob-Park.
+René C. Jäggi was the club's chairman for the fifth consecutive season.

 Overview

+FC Basel played their home games in the alternate Stadion Schützenmatte, which is situated in the west of the city, about one and a half kilometers from the city centre.
+This was their temporary home, because the old St. Jakob Stadium was demolished and the new stadium was built on the same site, situated in the south-east of the city, neighboring the municipalities of Muttenz and Münchenstein.
+The construction of the new stadium took a little more than two years and was to be opened in March 2001.
+The new stadium, the St. Jakob-Park, was to be an all seater, the old stadium had standing places on three sides.

-Christian Gross was the first team trainer for the second season.
+Club president prolonged the contract with head coach Christian Gross and he was first team trainer for the second season.
 Still forming his team, Basel made a number of signings before the season started.
-Goalkeeper Miroslav König, André Muff and Hakan Yakin signed in from Grasshopper Club.
-The two strikers Hervé Tum, from Sion, and Jean-Michel Tchouga, from Yverdon-Sports, joined to strengthen the attack.
-Ivan Ergic joined from Juventus and Carlos Varela was loaned from Servette.
+Goalkeeper Miroslav König, players André Muff and Hakan Yakin were signed from Grasshopper Club.
+Two strikers joined to strengthen the attack, Hervé Tum from Sion and Jean-Michel Tchouga from Yverdon-Sports.
+Mid-fielder Ivan Ergic joined from Juventus and winger Carlos Varela was loaned in from Servette.

-In the other direction Luís Calapes moved to Xamax, Didier Tholot and Thomas Häberli to Young Boys and Agent Sawu to Wil.
-Also Pascal Zuberbühler went on a one-year loan to Bayer Leverkusen, Marco Tschopp on a one-year loan to Xamax and Edmond N'Tiamoah on a six-month loan to SR Delémont.
+In the other direction Luís Calapes moved to Xamax, Didier Tholot and Thomas Häberli moved to Young Boys and Agent Sawu to Wil.
+Further, Pascal Zuberbühler signed on a one-year loan to Bayer Leverkusen, Marco Tschopp on a one-year loan to Xamax and Edmond N'Tiamoah on a six-month loan to SR Delémont.

 The Campaign

 Friendly games

 Basel entered the Sempione Cup, which was played in Balsthal.
-The first match against Brazilian team Ituano FC was won and the second match against Turkish team Besiktas Istanbul ended in a draw.
-Basel were placed second in the final classification.
+The first match against the Brazilian team Ituano FC was won and the second match against Turkish team Besiktas Istanbul ended in a draw.
+Basel were placed second in the final standing.